GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 You can use the right click context menu to copy values, inspect variables, and more.

 Admittedly this is a very simple example.
-You probably spotted at least one of the two bugs immediately.
-If not, you could have found and debugged them using a locally running instance.
+This particular bug could have been found in a locally running instance on the development server.
 However, in more complex applications that interact with backend data stores and other live network services, local tests may not be able to reproduce the exact problems you see in production.
-For these scenarios, the cloud debugger is invaluable.
+Furthermore, you can configure a live production instance to alert you to a problem that you don't immediatley know how to reproduce.
+For example, imagine that you knew the servlet was sending incorrect data but you didn't know the problem was triggered by a particular browser.
+This is normally accomplished with a conditional breakpoint, the subject we'll take up next.

 ### Conditional breakpoints